15.1 Pipeline Processing Overview

 CR-SPLIT

-or when multiple exposures have been taken, calstis combines the exposures, producing a cosmic ray rejected image (rootname_crj.fits) which is then passed through subsequent calibration (e.g., spectral extraction). - For spectroscopic exposures, calstis processes the associated wavecal exposure (see Section 3.3 Routine Wavecals) to determine the zero point offset of the wavelength and spatial scales in the science image, thereby correcting for thermal drifts and the lack of repeatability of the mode select mechanism.
-Whereas the uncalibrated science data are stored in the rootname_raw.fits file, the accompanying wavecal observations are stored in the file rootname_wav.fits.
+or when multiple exposures have been taken, calstis combines the exposures, producing a cosmic ray rejected image (rootname_crj.fits) which is then passed through subsequent calibration steps (e.g., spectral extraction). - For spectroscopic exposures, calstis processes the associated wavecal exposure (see Section 3.3 Routine Wavecals) to determine the zero point offset of the wavelength and spatial scales in the science image, thereby correcting for thermal drifts and the lack of repeatability of the mode select mechanism.
+Raw wavecal data are stored in the file rootname_wav.fits to distinguish them from the uncalibrated science data in rootname_raw.fits.

 Figure 15.1 through Figure 15.3 show example outputs from the calstis pipeline.
 The calstis program propagates statistical errors and tracks data quality flags through the calibration process.
-Calstis is available to users as part of the stenv environment so they can recalibrate their data as needed.2 Recalibration may be performed in its entirety in a manner identical to the pipeline calibration by using calstis, or modular components of calstis, such as basic two-dimensional image reduction (basic2d), two-dimensional spectral extraction (x2d), one-dimensional spectral extraction (x1d), or cosmic ray rejection (ocrreject).
-The calibration steps that calstis performs on a given set of science observations depends on the nature of those observations.3
+Although calstis is written in C, convenient Python wrapper programs are available as part of the stenv environment.
+These routines may be used to recreate the results of the pipeline (e.g., by re-running calstis in its entirety) or to customize the processing by running modular components such as as basic two-dimensional image reduction (basic2d), two-dimensional spectral extraction (x2d), one-dimensional spectral extraction (x1d), or cosmic ray rejection (ocrreject).
+Users can manually update the reference files listed in FITS headers by using the crds.bestrefs script.
+The calibration steps that calstis performs depends on the type of data.
+The action of each processing step is controlled by the value of a keyword flag in the FITS header (either OMIT or PERFORM).
+However, data obtained by available-but-unsupported-modes are calibrated only through flat-fielding in the pipeline.

 Between Spring 2001 and Fall 2016, calibrated data products for STIS were available through on-the-fly-reprocessing (OTFR), which replaced on-the-fly-calibration (OTFC).
 The OTFR system started with raw telemetry products, converted these to FITS files, and added the latest instrument calibrations.

-Since 2016, the MAST archive has changed from using OTFR to a pre-calibrated data cache for STIS to directly deliver raw and calibrated products without the need to wait for reprocessing and recalibration.
-When new reference files are submitted, the intent is that all affected data sets will be promptly reprocessed and the cache updated.
-This allows much faster access to HST data than is possible with OTFR, however, this may result in a delay between the submission of revised reference files and their application to the cached data.
+Currently, the MAST archive maintains a cache of all STIS data that has been uniformly processed with the current instrumental calibration files.
+When new reference files become available, all affected data sets are promptly reprocessed and the cache is updated.
+This approach occasionally results in a delay between the submission of revised reference files and their application to the cached data.
 Users who require data calibrated with the most recently updated reference files may wish to consult with the STIS team to verify via the HST Help Desk when calibrated products made using these updated files will be available.

 Calstis evolves and improves with time as we understand and characterize the on-orbit performance of STIS more fully.
 For details about the various changes made to the STIS calibration processes, please refer to the STIS Data Handbook.